 Other faith groups have made resolutions on the need for for those who suffer from mental and emotional difficulties that are worthy of this nation’s recognition.

-Please feel free to copy, distribute or post – especially to and who have a desire to reform the current system.
+Please feel free to copy, distribute or post – especially to psychiatric consumer/survivor groups, mental health professionals and integrative practitioners who have a desire to reform the current system.
 Encourage their involvement in making sure this vision comes to fruition.